 When this “crossover” occurs, and the fast line starts to “diverge” or move away from the slower line, it often indicates that a new trend has formed.

-From the chart above, you can see that the fast line crossed under the slow line and correctly identified a new downtrend.Notice that when the lines crossed, the histogram temporarily disappears.
+From the chart above, you can see that the fast line crossed UNDER the slow line and correctly identified a new downtrend.Notice that when the lines crossed, the Histogram temporarily disappears.

-As the downtrend begins and the fast line diverges away from the slow line, the histogram gets bigger, which is good indication of a strong trend.
+As the downtrend begins and the fast line diverges away from the slow line, the histogram gets bigger, which is a good indication of a strong trend.